seamapper/SwathCoverage/README.md

 ## Acknowledgments

 Developed at the Center for Coastal and Ocean Mapping (CCOM) / Joint Hydrographic Center (JHC), University of New Hampshire.

+KMALL support is based on code from Val Schmidt, available at ([valschmidt/kmall](https://github.com/valschmidt/kmall)).

 GSF support uses the Multibeam Community Toolkit ([mbtoolkit](https://github.com/oceanmapping/mbtoolkit)).